Using Padding in Encryption

 To avoid any ambiguity, make it standard practice always to add

-- If your plaintext data is always a fixed length, you can avoid using padding.
+- If your plaintext data is always a fixed length equal to a multiple of the block size (8 or 16), you can avoid using padding.

-- If you use CFB or OFB modes of encryption, or use a stream cipher like RC4 or PC1, then you don't use padding.
+- If you use CFB or OFB modes of encryption, or use a stream cipher like RC4, Salsa20 or ChaCha20, then you don't use padding.

 - [BCMO] NIST Special Publication 800-38A Recommendations for Block Cipher Modes of Operation, Methods and Techniques, Morris Dworkin, December 2001.

-- [FERG] Niels Ferguson and Bruce Schneier, Practical Cryptography, John Wiley, 2003.
+- [FERG] Niels Ferguson and Bruce Schneier, Practical Cryptography, John Wiley, 2003 (Latest edition).

 - [FIPS46] Federal Information Processing Standard (FIPS) 46-3, Data Encryption Standard (DES), U.S. Department Of Commerce/National Institute of Standards and Technology, 25 October 1999.